-The Coronavirus is taking the world by storm, and our most at-risk demographic is in a vulnerable position.
+The COVID-19 Coronavirus is taking the world by storm, and our most at-risk demographic is in a vulnerable position.
 As of April 2020, nearly 10,000 U.S. coronavirus deaths were connected to nursing home residents or caregivers – and it’s only continuing to rise.
-We know social distancing is working, but with nursing homes on lockdown, there is an urgent call for new early-detection protocols.
+We know social distancing is working, but there is an urgent call for new early-detection protocols with nursing homes on lockdown.
 Do data and smart gadgets have the answers to mitigating Coronavirus risks and saving lives?

 Nursing Homes: Unfortunate Front Lines

 Between March 23 and March 30, 2020, the rate of COVID-19 cases across long-term care patients spiked a massive 172%.
 Furthermore, at least 2,300 American nursing facilities have reported cases of COVID-19.

 As of April 13, nearly 400 post-acute homes have been affected by an outbreak in New Jersey alone.
 This has resulted in more than 1,500 deaths for the state’s most at-risk population.

 The Life Care Center of Kirkland (Seattle, Washington) was one of the first U.S. epicenters of the outbreak.
 More than ⅔ of residents have tested positive for COVID-19, and nearly 40 residents have died from the virus while in the facility.

 Many American health experts have indicated a lack of testing and data gathering as the root cause.
 According to these health experts, the aforementioned tools are crucial in developing new strategies to combat the virus.